Community Support at Superfund Sites

 Renewable Energy and Green Remediation

-SRI supports the exploration of opportunities for renewable energy to power site cleanups and supply energy to the electrical power grid.
+SRP supports the exploration of opportunities for renewable energy to power site cleanups and supply energy to the electrical power grid.

-SRI provides assistance to communities as they build their long-term capacities, identifying redevelopment resources, bringing diverse stakeholders to the table, and addressing site stigma through education and outreach.
+SRP provides assistance to communities as they build their long-term capacities, identifying redevelopment resources, bringing diverse stakeholders to the table, and addressing site stigma through education and outreach.